lyudeyun/AI-CPS-Benchmark/README.md

 # AI-CPS-Benchmark

-Artifact evaluation for NFM 2021 submission "When Cyber-Physical Systems Meet AI: A Benchmark, an Evaluation, and a Way Forward" by Jiayang Song, Deyun Lyu, Zhenya Zhang, Zhijie Wang, Tianyi Zhang and Lei Ma.
+Artifact evaluation for ICSE 2022 SEIP submission "When Cyber-Physical Systems Meet AI: A Benchmark, an Evaluation, and a Way Forward" by Jiayang Song, Deyun Lyu, Zhenya Zhang, Zhijie Wang, Tianyi Zhang and Lei Ma.

 ## System requirement